-Submission of the work shall be defined as submission of a piece or pieces of work submitted in accordance with the requirements specified under submission of directed independent learning (above) and should also meet the requirements (format, word limits, etc.) specified by the College.
-A College shall have the discretion to determine whether a submission fails to meets these requirements.
+Submission of the work shall be defined as submission of a piece or pieces of work submitted in accordance with the requirements specified under submission of directed independent learning (above) and should also meet the requirements (format, word limits, etc.) specified by the Faculty/School.
+A Faculty/School shall have the discretion to determine whether a submission fails to meets these requirements.

 Submission of directed independent learning shall be at the end of the third semester.
 For students entering the University in September this shall be:

 Full-Time Candidates: 12 months after enrolment